MJ Melendez Player Props: Royals vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.32 team ERA that ranks 15th across all league pitching staffs.
+- The Orioles have a 4.40 team ERA that ranks 17th across all MLB pitching staffs.

-- Orioles pitchers combine to allow 34 total home runs at a clip of 1.2 per game (to rank 16th in baseball).
+- Orioles pitchers combine to rank 16th in baseball in home runs given up (35 total, 1.2 per game).

-- Gibson (4-0 with a 3.93 ERA and 27 strikeouts in 34 1/3 innings pitched) gets the start for the Orioles, his seventh of the season.
+- Rodriguez gets the start for the Orioles, his sixth of the season.
+He is 1-0 with a 4.07 ERA and 34 strikeouts in 24 1/3 innings pitched.

-- His last time out was on Thursday against the Detroit Tigers, when the righty threw 4 1/3 innings, surrendering three earned runs while allowing eight hits.
+- His most recent appearance came on Saturday against the Detroit Tigers, when the righty went five scoreless innings while giving up two hits.

+- The 23-year-old has put up an ERA of 4.07, with 12.6 strikeouts per nine innings, in five games this season.
+Opponents have a .245 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.